-GMHBA recently partnered with Kieser to explore the benefits of Kieser’s Hip and Knee Osteoarthritis program for GMHBA members with osteoarthritis.
+GMHBA partnered with Kieser to explore the benefits of Kieser’s Hip and Knee Osteoarthritis program for GMHBA members with osteoarthritis.

 During the six-month pilot, 103 GMHBA members throughout Victoria participated in the program.
 Kieser collected various forms of information on those who participated to help evaluate the success and key benefits of the program.
 A huge thanks to these members who took the time to take part in the trial.